Wednesday, November 06, 2024

 Trump and his assembly of ghouls at Project 2025 want to end Medicare as we know it.
 The program a socialist plot to take profits away from American oligarchs like Trump and the high-tech whiz kids from Silicone Valley.
 They already got a big tax cut from Trump but they want more, they always want more.
 So, to save me and the rest of us from Trumpism, vote Harris/Walz.
 They will lead us into the future.
 My wife and I contributed to their campaigns.
 Just a drop in the bucket but lots of drops in lots of buckets means we will have a future.

-So, as I recuperate in my Ormond Beach home from almost dying and a 25-day hospital stay, I look ahead to a day when Trump and his Project 2025 minions crawl back under the rocks they came out of.
+So, as I recuperate in my Ormond Beach home from almost dying and a 25-day hospital stay, I look ahead to a day when Trump and his Project 2025 minions crawl back under the rocks they came out from.

 Thursday, October 10, 2024